 Online programs like eSpark can provide you with easy-to-access data on each of your students, so when it comes time for your next Parent-Teacher Conference, you can pull up real data to discuss.
 With eSpark, you can know how your students are doing down to the specific standard.

 Once evidence is gathered, think of how you can partner with each parent to support the child’s growth.
 It can be overwhelming to do this for every child in your classroom, but the prep work will pay off in the long run.
+Have any parent-teacher conference tips of your own?
+We’d love to hear them!

 Try eSpark in your classroom today for free!
 Sign up here.